Multiple diverse virtual voice persona avatars with coral accents connected by flowing lines into a central AI processing element

 The “but is it really accurate?” question

 Fair question.
-Here’s the honest answer: virtual voices are directionally useful, not oracular.
+Here’s the honest answer: audience perspectives are directionally useful, not oracular.
 They catch:

 • Clarity problems that insiders miss